 Need consensus

-Whether a fleet operates a single parts room, or several inventory locations - the development of strategies to process and organize parts in a consistent manner will help to maximize space and reduce inventory losses.
+Whether a fleet operates a single parts room, or several inventory locations - the development of strategies to process and organize parts in a consistent manner will help to maximize space utilization and reduce inventory losses.
 Ensuring that parts areas are clean, organized, and well-lit will also support a safe work environment and aid in employee efficiency and morale.

 References